MaciejMarkiewicz/fashion-mnist/README.md

 # Fashion-mnist ML models

-This repository contains a couple of ML models trained for image classification on the fashion-mnist dataset.
+This repository contains two ML models trained for image classification on the fashion-mnist dataset.

 # Methods

-## Testing previous models - KNN
+## First take - KNN

-Choosing from the models implemented during previous classes I've decided to use a KNN classifier, which should perform well on an image classification task.
+I've decided to use a KNN classifier, which should perform well on an image classification task.
 It can be found in the knn.py file.
-I had to modify the distance function so that it fits new data - it's a simple Euclidean distance function, the weights are uniform.
+The distance function is a simple Euclidean distance, the weights are uniform.
 There's no image preprocessing/feature extraction apart from normalization, they are treated as 28x28 matrices and supplied to the distance function in this format.
-This model is similar to the model from the benchmark site:
+This model is similar to the model from the fashion-mnist benchmark site (scikit-learn model):

 > KNeighborsClassifier {"n_neighbors":5,"p":2,"weights":"uniform"}, accuracy: 0.851